 The type of printer that’s used can affect how slow or fast 3D printing speeds are.
 The most up-to-date printers allow things to be printed rapidly, without endangering the quality of the finished project.

-One of the most popular forms of printer uses FDM – Fused Deposition Modelling – technology, which provides an excellent balance in terms of cost, speed and quality.
+One of the most popular forms of printer uses FDM – Fused Deposition Modelling – technology.
+It provides an excellent balance in terms of cost, speed and quality.
 These include the likes of the Stratasys Mojo FDM or the Ultimaker 3 Extended FDM.

-Central Scanning also has its own in-house designed and built 3D printer, appropriately named Printer McPrintyface, which works rapidly using FDM technology.
+Central Scanning also has its own in-house designed and built 3D printer.
+It is appropriately named Printer McPrintyface, which works rapidly using FDM technology.

 3D printing software is also important when it comes to maximising speed and retaining quality, as are the skills of the technicians working on the project.